pingcap/docs/tidb-cloud/terraform/restore-resource.md

 >
 > Backup and restore feature is unavailable for Developer Tier clusters.
 To use restore resources, make sure that you have created a Dedicated Tier cluster.

-You can learn how to create a restore task with restore resource in this doc.
+You can learn how to create a restore task with restore resource in this document.

 You can also learn how to import the TiDB Cloud cluster created by restore task.